 The Ref 5726 features an annual calendar complication, meaning that the date only needs to be manually corrected once each year during February.
 A moon-phase complication just above 6 o’clock, complete with a 24-hour indicator, rounds out the design and adds just enough color to draw the eye.

 Behind the dial beats an automatic Patek Philippe Manufacture Caliber 324 S QA LU 24H, which has been stamped with the highly coveted Patek Philippe Seal.
 At just 5.78mm thick it ensures that the case height remains a very comfortable 11.27mm.

-Pricing is US$47,600 and for my money, I would go with the black dial.
+Pricing for the Ref 5726 is US$47,600 and for my money, I would go with the black dial.
 For those looking for something a bit more simplistic there is also the white-dialed version of the three-hander Nautilus Jumbo with annual calendar (Ref 5711/1A-011) for US$26,700.
-The guys over at Perpetuelle have a great little write up here with more details.

 I’m sure some people will look at the above and say that $48k is simply too much to pay for an annual calendar with a moon-phase and they may be right.
 That being said, this is a top quality timepiece from an even better manufacturer and in my opinion is still very much worthy of consideration, regardless of any initial trepidation around the price.
 If you agree than please be sure to visit Patek Philippe’s official website to find out more.